Community Outreach Programmes

 Step 3: Informal interview

-Applicants will be invited to attend an interview on Tues 10th Dec’24.
+Applicants will be invited to attend an interview in the Autumn.

-The location of workshops will be shared between the Ballymun Adult Education Service and DCU Glasnevin.
+The workshops will take place at the location between the Ballymun Adult Education Service and DCU Glasnevin.

 Mentoring training with DCU students